History of rail transport in Germany: Deutsche Bundesbahn (1949–1994)

 From 1949, the new governments assumed authority for railway operations.
 The DRG's (or DR's) successors were named Deutsche Bundesbahn (DB, German Federal Railways) in West Germany, and Deutsche Reichsbahn (DR, German State Railways) in East Germany kept the old name to hold tracking rights in western Berlin.

 Unlike the DRG, which was a corporation, both the DB and the DR were federal state institutions, directly controlled by their respective transportation ministries.
 Railway service between East and West was restricted; there were around five well-controlled and secure checkpoints between West and East Germany, and about the same number between East Germany and West Berlin.
 Four transit routes existed between West Germany and West Berlin; citizens of West Berlin and West Germany were able to use these without too much harassment by the East German authorities.

 The DB started in 1968 with changing the locomotive and passenger car serial numbers to the UIC norm.
 In 1970 the DR followed.
 The DB started experimenting with the Intercity trains in a new livery (bright orange).

 In 1988 the prototype InterCityExperimental (ICE V) set a new German railway speed record of 406.9 km/h (254.3 miles/h) on the new high speed line between Fulda and Würzburg.

 In 1991 the new high speed lines Hannover-Fulda-Würzburg (280 km/h) and Mannheim-Stuttgart (250 km/h) were opened for service including the new ICE 1 train sets.

 Deutsche Reichsbahn (DR) (1949–1994)

 Deutsche Bahn (1994–present)

 In 1989, the Berlin Wall fell.
 Train frequency rapidly increased on the existing East/West corridors; closed links which had formerly crossed the border were re-opened.
 On 3 October 1990, Germany was reunified; however, this was not immediately the case with the railways.
 Administrative and organisational problems led to the decision to completely re-organise and reconnect Germany's railways.
 The so-called Bahnreform (Railway Reform) came into effect on 1 January 1994, when the State railways Deutsche Bundesbahn and Deutsche Reichsbahn were formally reunited to form the current German Railway Corporation (Deutsche Bahn).

-The German railways have long been protected from competition from intercity buses on journeys over 50 km.
+The German railways had long been protected from competition from intercity buses on journeys over 50 km.
 However, in January 2013, this protection was removed, leading to a significant shift from rail to bus for long journeys.